 Every year, doctors diagnose 1.5 million cases of diabetes in the U.S.

 Over the years, several studies have linked nut consumption to the prevention of coronary heart disease.
-In 2010, researchers noted that the results of these studies justified exploring the use of nuts in managing the symptoms and complications of diabetes.
+In 2010, researchers noted that the

 A new study, which the American Heart Association journal Circulation Research has published, found additional evidence that supports the recommendation of incorporating nuts into a balanced diet to reduce the risk of heart disease in people with diabetes.

 In this latest study, researchers used self-reported diet questionnaires about nut consumption.
 Close to 16,000 adults participated, and they filled out the questionnaires before and after they received a diagnosis of type 2 diabetes.

 The researchers found that all types of nut offered health benefits, especially tree nuts.

 As the name suggests, tree nuts, which include almonds and walnuts, grow on trees, while groundnuts, such as peanuts, grow underground.
 Tree nuts may offer more benefits because they contain higher amounts of nutrients in comparison with groundnuts.

 Their analysis showed that people with type 2 diabetes who ate five servings of nuts per week had a 17-percent reduced risk of cardiovascular disease and a 34-percent lower risk of death relating to this condition.

 Those who consumed more nuts after their diabetes diagnosis had an 11-percent lower risk of cardiovascular disease and a 25-percent reduced risk of death related to heart disease compared with people who did not increase their intake of nuts.